e0397123/AM-FM/README.md

 ## The Deep AM-FM Framework

+This framework intends to serve as a general evaluation framework for natural language generation tasks, such as machine translation, dialogue system and summarization.

 ### Adequacy Metric

 This component aims to assess the semantic aspect of system responses, more specifically, how much source information is preserved by the dialogue generation with reference to human-written responses.
 The continuous space model is adopted for evaluating adequacy where good word-level or sentence-level embedding techniques are studied to measure the semantic closessness of system responses and human references in the continous vector space.